Sea Horse (1782 ship)

-Sea Horse was launched in 1782 at Gravesend for the Hudson Bay Company.
-She then became a merchantman that a French naval squadron captured in 1794.
-She became the Spanish merchantman Principe Fernando that a Guernsey privateer recaptured in January 1800.
+Sea Horse was launched in 1782 at Gravesend for the Hudson's Bay Company.
+She then became a merchantman that a French naval squadron captured in 1795.
+She next became the Spanish merchantman Principe Fernando, which a Guernsey privateer recaptured in January 1800.
 She became a merchantman again, and then made one voyage as a whaler.
 She became a Government transport and it was as a transport that she was wrecked in 1816 with great loss of life.

-Hudson Bay Company
+Hudson's Bay Company

 Sea Horse first appeared in Lloyd's Register (LR) in 1782 with J.Richards, master, Hudson's Bay Company (HBC), owner, and trade London–Hudson Bay.

 The HBC sailed Sea Horse for ten years, as she carried trade between the company's outposts in the Bay and London.
 She sailed to York Factory, Moose Factory, and Prince of Wales Fort.
-Her masters were John Richards (1782–1786), John Tunstall (1787–1788), and Henry Hanwell {1790–1792).
+Her masters were John Richards (1782–1786), John Tunstall (1787–1788), and Henry Hanwell (1790–1792).

 Sea Horse returned to Gravesend on 20 October 1792 from Hudson Bay in company with three other vessels.
 On 12 December it was reported that Sea Horse had been auctioned off for £2030.